Renal arteriography is a special x-ray of the blood vessels of the kidneys.

 - You have ever been diagnosed with kidney failure or poorly functioning kidneys

 You must sign a consent form.
 DO NOT eat or drink anything for 6 to 8 hours before the test.
 You will be given a hospital gown to wear and asked to remove all jewelry.
-You may be given a pain pill (sedative) before the procedure.
+You may be given a pain pill (sedative) before the procedure or IV sedatives during the procedure.

 How the Test will Feel